 - Click the Settings tab.
 Enable delete protection and click Save.

 You can also configure editing capabilities here.
-You want city staff to edit this layer, but you also want the community to contribute, so you'll create multiple views instead.
+Although you want city staff to edit this layer, you also want the community to contribute, so you'll create multiple views instead.
 Hosted feature layer views allow you to publish your feature layer once and create multiple views to meet different viewing and editing requirements.
-Hosted feature layer views reference the same source feature layer so you avoid duplicating data.
+The views reference the same source feature layer so you avoid duplicating data.
 (Otherwise, if you publish multiple copies of the data with unique capabilities for each, you'd periodically need to merge them in ArcMap or ArcGIS Pro to keep them updated.)

 - Return to the Overview tab.